measurement-kit/mkbuild/README.md

 # MKBuild

-MKBuild (1) generates a complex `CMakeLists.txt` from a simpler YAML based definition of the build and (2) allows to easily run a specific build using Docker to perform the build and testing in a specific container.
+MKBuild (1) generates a `CMakeLists.txt` and (2) scripts for testing on a Docker container from a simple YAML based definition.

 ## Getting the software